mbalabanov/steganography/README.md

 ## Finding the Hidden Message
 At the end of the email, I found a few blank spaces tagged as a hyperlink with a fake email address "try again" and the subject line "Too easy, try again."
 This was a red herring.

 I pulled the __email__ out of the corporately mandated Outlook application (_I know..._) onto the macOS desktop and opened the resulting file in a text editor.
 It turns out that Outlook hashes the contents of an email.
-After running the hashes through [10015.io](https://10015.io/tools/base64-encoder-decoder), I made the mildly interesting but not very useful discovery that Outlook provides the email's content in two different formats: as plain text and as HTML.
+After running the hashes through [10015.io](https://10015.io/tools/base64-encoder-decoder) (though you can use any other tool that encodes and decodes), I made the mildly interesting but not very useful discovery that Outlook provides the email's content twice, each in a different format: as plain text and as HTML.

 Now, I won't mince words here.
 Outlook's HTML is distressingly ugly.
-It has inline styling and looked sickeningly convoluted.
+It has inline styling and looks sickeningly convoluted.
 I seem to remember that the only way to get reliable layouts in the HTML of an Outlook email used to be to use tables for layout purposes.
 I don't know if this is still true nowadays, but I wouldn't be surprised if it were.

 Alas, I could not find any indication of a hidden message there.
-Though, I did learn that machine-generated HTML is still far worse than carefully hand-crafted HTML.
+Though, I can't hide my satisfaction upon learning that machine-generated HTML is still far worse than carefully hand-crafted HTML.

 I then looked at the __recipients__ of the email.
 They included other coworkers but also another obviously fake email address.
 ```RGlkIHlvdSByZWFsbHkgdGhpbmsgdGhhdCB0aGlzIHdhcyBnb2luZyB0byBiZSBlYXN5PyAiYUhSMGNITTZMeTlwYldkMWNpNWpiMjB2WVM5YVJYbERaek5XIg==@notreallydomain.com.```